 Such approaches, using tacked on afterthoughts and accounts hand crafted via Word and Excel, are past their use by date.
 With only such limited tools in their tool-box accountants and financial reporting will continue to fall short of what the modern world needs and expects.

-The Braiins Solution
+The Braiins Promise

-Braiins aims to cope with all these issues, taking advantage of the new and starting from a fresh start, thereby providing accountants with the tool to allow them to save the world in line with the vision of Prince Charles by releasing the data and the insights.
+Braiins transforms the process of financial reporting to provide accountants with the tool to allow them to save the world in line with the vision of Prince Charles.

 The following sections describe how Braiins delivers on this promise.

-Braiins Overview

-Braiins has been designed from the start as a Financial Reporting (FR) system to solve the problems and challenges described above.
-It is a wholly new, “fresh look” that puts the new IT landscape to effective use, while avoiding the deficiencies and complexities that evolved systems and attempts impose.

-Braiins returns financial reporting to the accountant and business person in their language, while retaining and building on all the benefits that the evolving standards (such as XBRL) and systems have aimed to provide.

-Braiins transforms the process of financing reporting and opens up exciting possibilities but by maintaining external compatibility does not force or insist upon the junking of current systems.

-Braiins Objectives

-The Objectives of Braiins are:
+The Braiins Design

+Braiins has been designed to:

-Provide a zero capital cost, high value, pay as you go, fast, easy to use and understand financial reporting system for use by accountants and business people, accessible to any (authorised) user, anywhere, anytime, on any internet capable device, for any entity, with continuous development without any upgrade hassles, by embracing and enabling cloud computing in business and accounting financial reporting language.Improve continuously, with no upgrading by users involved, and next to no downtime.
+Provide a zero capital cost, high value, pay as you go, fast, easy to use and understand financial reporting system for use by accountants and business people, accessible to any (authorised) user, anywhere, anytime, on any internet capable device, for any entity, with continuous improvement without any upgrade hassles, by embracing and enabling cloud computing in business and accounting financial reporting language.

-No lock in either financially (no contract) or for data – data being fully exportable and deleteable
+Free users from financial or data lock in.
+There is no contract and data can be exported in open formats or be deleted fully as required.

 Simplify all parts of the process from guided fool-proof data entry, to intuitive report customisation, so that: